New York Mesothelioma Cases and Statistics: 2026 Update

 | Albany/Capital Region | State buildings, construction, industrial sites | Moderate |

-| Syracuse/Central NY | Manufacturing, Carrier Corporation, construction | Moderate |
+| Syracuse/Central NY | Manufacturing, construction | Moderate |

-| Long Island | Grumman aircraft, power plants, construction | Elevated |
+| Long Island | Aerospace manufacturing, power plants, construction | Elevated |

 New York City dominates the state’s case volume.
 The five boroughs combine dense pre-war construction (where asbestos insulation, fireproofing, and floor tiles were standard), one of the largest naval shipyards in the country, and the WTC exposure cohort.
 Outside the city, Buffalo’s steel industry, Long Island’s aerospace manufacturing, and Syracuse’s industrial base each contribute their own exposure clusters.
 Among major shipyard states, New York’s case burden parallels California’s (driven by Hunters Point and Long Beach), Florida’s (Jacksonville and Pensacola), and Georgia’s (Savannah).
+The same Northeast maritime economy continues across the state line into Connecticut, where Electric Boat in Groton drove decades of submarine-builder exposure, and up through Massachusetts’s Fore River and Charlestown Navy Yard cases.

 Where Exposure Happened